 Valerie Storey was born and raised in the Onteora District - both she and her husband, Marshall, are graduates of Onteora.
 Ms. Storey has two children one is currently enrolled at the MS/HS, the other is a graduate.
 She has been on numerous committees concerning the future of our children.
 She has been on the District Comprehensive Planning Team: for later start time for the MS/HS.
 She enjoys reading, camping, and spending as much time as possible with her family.

 Bennet Ratcliff is the son of a public school teacher, and lives in Bearsville with his partner Jacqueline Kellachan, co-owner of The Golden Notebook bookstore.
-They share a home in Bearsville with six children, a dog and a cat.
-Professionally, Mr. Ratcliff has pursued diverse interests.
-In education, he created branding and positioning strategies for philanthropic initiations supporting blended learning and closing the achievement gap.
-He also advised public school officials in leadership searches and on policy issues.
-In politics, Mr. Ratcliff created TV and radio ads for President Bill Clinton's 1992 and 1996 Presidential campaigns.
-He also advised the Presidents of Mexico, Honduras, Colombia, Ecuador, and His Holiness the Dalai Lama of Tibet.
+They share a home in Bearsville with six children, two dogs and a cat.
+Professionally, Mr. Ratcliff has pursued diverse interests in education, philanthropy, politics, and the private sector.
 Twice, he won the prestigious Pollie award from the American Association of Political Consultants for Internet advertising and radio campaigns.
-In the private sector, Mr. Ratcliff created a methodology for identifying obstacles and opportunities during times of crisis.
-Collaborating with CEOs, community activists, and government leaders, he finds solutions that integrate public policy, communications, crisis management, legal actions, advertising, and social media.
+He has advised the Presidents of the United States, Mexico, Honduras, Colombia, Ecuador, and His Holiness the Dalai Lama of Tibet.
+His work is at the intersection of public policy, elections, communications, crisis management, legal actions, advertising, and social media.
+Currently, he is writing a collection of interlocking short fiction.
+His non-fiction essays on angling in the Catskills have appeared in The Woodstock Times.
 Mr. Ratcliff graduated from Princeton University and did post-graduate studies at the Université de Grenoble in France as a Rotary Foundation Fellow.

 Dafne DeJesus lives in West Shokan and has been a resident of the District for 13 years.
-She is an Ecological Garden Designer.
-She has two children enrolled in Onteora schools, a first grader at Phoenicia and a fifth grader at Bennett, and is an active member of the PTA at both schools.
+She is the Confidential Secretary to the Ulster County Comptroller.
+She has two children enrolled in Onteora schools, a second grader at Phoenicia and a sixth grader at Bennett, and is an active member of the PTA at both schools.
 Dafne spent most of her childhood in NYC, as well as several years in the Philippines, attending both public and private schools here and abroad.
 She is a member of the Health and Wellness committee, and is dedicated to the well-being, equity, and progress of the students, as well as the teachers, in the district.
 She is the founder of Helping Hands—Olive/Shandaken/Woodstock, an online forum that enables neighbors and strangers alike to help one another in times of crisis (such as house fires, terminal illnesses, food insecurity, domestic violence, etc.).
 She is also involved with the Woodstock Women’s March, and has been featured as a guest speaker.
-She attended the Fashion Institute of Technology, and after a career in fashion and costume design and illustration, relocated to the Catskills in 2002
+She attended the Fashion Institute of Technology, and after a career in fashion and costume design and illustration, relocated to the Catskills in 2002.